How to Rebuild Bad Credit and Improve Your Credit Score

 Make Your Way From Bad Credit to Good Credit

 Getting rid of the negative credit report information and catching up on past due bills is the best way to start rebuilding bad credit.
-To increase your score to a level high enough to get loan approval and better interest rates (which happens to be above 720 these days), you’ll have to go beyond these steps.
-You'll have to prove to new creditors and lenders that you can can handle credit responsibly.
+To increase your score to a level high enough to get approved for credit card and loans and qualify for better interest rates , you’ll have to go beyond these initial steps.
+You'll have to prove to new creditors and lenders that you can handle credit responsibly and won't default on new applicaitons if you're approved.

-Getting started might be difficult, but once you build momentum, you’ll be coasting your way to a good credit score.
+Getting started rebuilding your credit might be difficult, but once you build momentum, you’ll be coasting your way to a good credit score.

-If bad credit has left you without any credit cards, you'll have to get one.
+If bad credit has left you without any credit cards, you'll have to get at least one new account.
 Many people swear off credit cards after bad credit fearing that new credit cards will only get them in trouble again.
-However, that decision will only make it more difficult to fully rebuild your credit.
+However, avoiding credit card makes it more difficult to rebuild your credit.
 Using a credit card the right way will help you establish a positive payment history and put you on track to building a better credit score.

 Having a low credit score makes it hard to get approved for a credit card from a major bank.
 Fortunately, you still have some options.